 As the center of watersports and nightlife, Dickenson Bay is a busy town, offering fun and adventure to newcomers and residents alike.
 From windsurfing and parasailing to jet skiing and water skiing, you can enjoy the perfect balance between having fun out on the water and enjoying a nice dinner and drinks in the evening.

-The bay is lined with beaches, large resorts, small hotels, and a handful of cafes, bars, restaurants, vending stalls, and water sports services.
-If you prefer to steer clear from the crowds but still be nearby, then the other end of Dickenson Bay provides a mini oasis, with private residence solutions.
+The bay is lined with beaches, beach bars, large resorts, popular Antigua hotels, and a handful of cafes, bars, restaurants, vending stalls, and water sports services.
+If you prefer to steer clear from the crowds but still be nearby, the other end of Dickenson Bay provides a mini oasis with private residence solutions.

 Jolly Harbour

 As the largest man-made marina in the Caribbean, Jolly Harbour carries a lot of appeal.
-The village is located on the west coast of Antigua and is home to many boutique shops, restaurants, and postcard-perfect beaches that include the famous Jolly Beach, Fryes Beach, and Valley Church Bea.
+The village is located on the west coast of Antigua and is home to many boutique shops, restaurants, and postcard-perfect beaches that include the famous Jolly Beach, Ffryes Beach, and Valley Church Beach.

-All-around island offering stunning beaches, breathtaking scenic views, flourishing markets, and adventure sport
+- Tropical island with stunning beaches, breathtaking scenic views, flourishing markets, and adventure sports

 Pros & Cons of living in Antigua and Barbuda